joshmaxsilverman/joshmaxsilverman.github.io/_posts/2021-01-24-gaussian-skiers.md

     \end{align}
 $$

-Before we graph it let's take stock of its features.
+Before we graph it, let's take stock of its features.

 Aesthetically, it seems like a clear win.
 On grounds of transparency, it depends on your intuition with the error function.
 However, on the most important ground of accuracy, it's an unmitigated triumph:

 ![](/img/2025-11-28-fiddler-gaussian-skier-plot-erfc.png){:width="450 px" class="image-centered"}

-The light salmon curve shows the original model, and gold shows the refined model.
+The light salmon curve shows the original model, and the gold curve shows the refined model.
 The fidelity at small $N$ is significantly improved, already in the ball park for $N=2$, giving $\approx 67.9\%$ compared to the true answer of $0.75,$ and for $N=30$ gives $\approx 30.4\%$ compared to $31.5\%.$

-Given the invert $\rightarrow$ scale $\rightarrow$ remap structure of the solution, we can even interpret the shape... the $\text{erfc}^{-1}(2/N)$ asks "at what $N$ is the tail area equal to $2/N$?," and so returns large arguments when $N$ is large, then gets slightly more than halved, before getting remapped by "what is the tail area beyond $N$?" yielding a slightly larger small number.
-This is in line with the shallow decay compared to standard issue $\text{erfc}.$
+Given the invert $\rightarrow$ scale $\rightarrow$ remap structure of the solution, we can even use it to anticipate the shape.

+The $\text{erfc}^{-1}(2/N)$ piece asks "at what $N$ is the tail area equal to $2/N$?," and so returns large arguments when $N$ is large.

+That answer then then gets slightly more than halved by the factor $(\sqrt{2}-1\)$, before the second $\text{erfc}$ asks by "what is the tail area beyond this value of $N$?" with the overall effect yielding a larger small number.
+This is in line with the shallow decay compared to standard issue $\text{erfc}(\log N).$

 <!--
 As the number of racers gets big, the exponent on $J$ will crush the product toward zero except where $J$ is close to $1.$ Any deviations from that region will be punished with increasing severity as $N$ grows.